 Please note: None of the above affects the quality of routing used, simply the priority given to the call being allocated a channel.
 The above also assumes 100% network availability, in the event of a major outage that wipes out our pre-planned headroom, we will reduce Primary Channel limits by a factor; this is why higher tier accounts have a notion of Primary and Backup channels.

-Now, given that our channel limits are also a fraud mitigation feature there’s a few exceptions to this relaxation:
+Given that our channel limits are also a fraud mitigation feature, there’s a few exceptions to this relaxation:

 - Account rate limits do not change, only channel limits

 - Account channel limits for international calls default to the primary channel limit.

 You can edit this as required

 - Trunk channel limits continue to work as you define them;

 it is only the account-level channel limits that will be relaxed.